Many persons have written to me asking for advice on how

 After youve

 seen everyone, select the best pick of the lot.
-And then contract to see
+If you feel comfortable,

 you can continue for as long as you need.